Battle of Gura: Background

-The Egyptian army invaded the Ethiopian Empire from its coastal possessions in what is now Eritrea, and met that of Emperor Yohannes at Gundet on the morning of 16 November 1875.
+In December 1875, a local ruler of Hamasien, Woldemichael Solomon, submitted to the Egyptians at Massawa.
+This allowed the Egyptians to occupy the entire province with minimal resistance.

 After the defeat at Gundet, the Egyptians sent a much larger, well-armed force to attempt a second invasion.
 This army moved to Gura plain, and made two forts there: "Gura" fort and "Khaya Khor" fort.
-Gura fort was garrisoned by 7,500 men led by Rateb Pasha and ex Confederate general William Wing Loring and Khaya Khor fort was garrisoned by 5,500 men led by Uthman Rifqi.
-Yohannes soon arrived in the area with a huge army of over 50,000 men mobilized from the provinces of Tigray, Gondar and Hamasien.
+Gura fort was garrisoned by 7,500 men led by Muhammad Rateb Pasha and ex Confederate general William Wing Loring and Khaya Khor fort was garrisoned by 5,500 men led by Uthman Rifqi.
+Isma'il Pasha attached his son Hassan Ismail Pasha to the expedition.
+Yohannes soon arrived in the area with a huge army of over 50,000 men mobilized from the provinces of Tigray, Gojjam and Wollo.

 Taking advantage of the lack of Egyptian reconnaissance, the Ethiopians positioned themselves on the Godolfelassie road, Yohannes could now strike Gura, Khaya Khor or Keren.
-Fearing an attack on the supply depots, Rateb Pasha decided to send 5,000 out of his 7,500 strong force to attack the Ethiopian army, believing that dug-in Egyptian forces were unbeatable by enemies who did not posses artillery, such as the Abyssinians.
+Fearing an attack on the supply depots, Rateb Pasha decided to send 5,000 out of his 7,500 strong force to attack the Ethiopian army, believing that dug-in Egyptian forces were unbeatable by enemies who did not possess artillery, such as the Abyssinians.
 The 5,000 strong Egyptian infantry of Gura fort sortied out early on March 7.
-Little did they know, Ethiopian scouts had spotted their movements and prepared to attack the heavily outnumbered Egyptians.